MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-landing-zone.md

 ## Prerequisites

 > [!NOTE]
-> Please make sure you have successfully deployed a [Data Management Landing Zone].
+> Make sure you have successfully deployed a [Data Management Landing Zone].
 The Data Landing Zone relies on the Private DNS Zones that are deployed in the Data Management Template.
 If you have Private DNS Zones deployed elsewhere, you can also point to these.
 If you do not have the Private DNS Zones deployed for the respective services, Data Landing Zone templates deployment will fail.

-Before we start with the deployment, please make sure that you have the following available:
+Before we start with the deployment, make sure that you have the following available:

 - A **Data Management Zone** deployed.
 For more information, check the [Data Management Zone](https://github.com/Azure/data-management-zone) repo.
 - An **Azure subscription**.
 If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).